-When the assets are transferred to others, in particular the next generation, use is usually made of the possibility to make gifts.
-By taking advantage of the exemption from gift tax and on account of tax rate differences it is under certain circumstances possible to realize substantial tax savings.
-In addition to the fiscal aspects of a gift scheme, such a scheme needs to fit in with the asset planning.
-And issues concerning the manner in which the acquirer is left the right to dispose of those assets can also play an important role.
+When the assets are transferred to others, in particular the next generation, use is usually made of the 'gifting' option.
+By taking advantage of the exemption from gift tax and on account of tax rate differences, substantial tax savings may be realised in some circumstances.
+In addition to the fiscal aspects of a gift scheme, a scheme needs to fit in with the asset planning.
+And issues concerning the manner in which the acquiring party is left the right to dispose of those assets can also play an important role.

-In addition to the issues concerning inheritance law issues and fiscal matters (whether or not substantial interest levy, business succession facilities etc.), the question for owners of enterprises arises how the succession of the board and control should be shaped.
+In addition to the issues concerning inheritance law issues and fiscal matters (whether or not substantial interest levy, business succession facilities, etc.), the question for owners of enterprises is how succession of the board and control should be shaped.

-The lawyers and tax advisors of Delissen Martens have extensive experience in advising and conducting legal proceedings in succession matters and in the fiscal aspects thereof.
+The lawyers and tax advisors at Delissen Martens have extensive experience in advising and conducting legal proceedings in succession matters and in the fiscal aspects thereof.